aanrran/deep-reinforcement-learning/p1_navigation/README.md

 ### Introduction

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+For this project, I trained an agent to navigate (and collect bananas) in a large, square world, using computer vision.

 ![Trained Agent][image1]

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.

-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
+For the basic version, the state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
 Given this information, the agent has to learn how to best select actions.
 Four discrete actions are available, corresponding to:
 - **`0`** - move forward.
 - **`1`** - move backward.
 - **`2`** - turn left.
 - **`3`** - turn right.

-The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.

-### Getting Started
+### Environment Setup:

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)